-After celebrating an all-Filipino line up in the theaters for the Metro Manila Film Festival, welcome the new year with an amazing movie line up from SM Cinemas for 2019 as it opens the year […]
+After celebrating an all-Filipino line up in the theaters for the Metro Manila Film Festival, welcome the new […]

 All in all, One Great Love was a good movie because it had a good core message that it did not stray from, a solid cast of actors to play the main roles and it had a nice pacing that kept audiences engaged just enough to invest in the characters emotionally.
 Most of all, it was very relateable because it was grounded on an idea that audiences would truly want to believe — that for each person, there is that One Great Love and that their love story is just waiting to be told.
 Most of all, it kept the audience wondering what Zyra’s final choice would be by giving each part of her love stories equal importance, holding their attention til the very end.
 That’s a mark of smart storytelling, right there.

 All in all, Aurora was more hype than substance.
 While it was not entirely bad, I was not blown away by this horror movie.
 Huge credit though to the cinematography and editing but the pacing was too snail paced to get me excited at any point of the film.
 So, if you don’t fall asleep from the lengthy dialogue and the depressing cloud that Leana carries around with her everywhere she goes, congrats to you.
 Patience is a virtue for this flick but I wasn’t sure that the payoff was equal to the set up.
 In the end, I don’t know if it was a more effective social commentary than a horror.